 Xcel Energy Center

 In addition to being ranked the #2 best state overall, Minnesota was also ranked the #2 state to start and raise and family, and we are proud to be home to so many.
 MPA is committed to partnering with families to navigate every stage of their children’s lives–of course, in their education, but also in their overall growth as they explore who they are meant to be throughout their MPA journey.
 The following are several neighborhoods that some of the highest concentration of MPA families hail from.

 Lake Elmo, 55042: Lake Elmo is another very popular area for MPA families to live.
 The commute in is easy and there are beautiful parks and convenient shopping nearby, such as wonderful downtown Stillwater.
 Lake Elmo also houses large lots, but is not as diverse of a community as North Oaks.
-We may serve this area with a bus route depending on the ridership.
+The drive to MPA is short and easy with no traffic concerns.

 Saint Paul, 55116/55105/55102: Many MPA families live in the Saint Paul area.
 MPA has a few bus stops that serve this area, too.
 It possesses more of a city and urban feel, with very walkable shops, restaurants, and coffeehouses.
 The lots are small, but there are some beautiful, older homes.
 This is a wonderfully diverse area.